Yleisnero/tuw-masters-stuff/Digital Forensics/summary/digital-forensics_summary.md

 #### iOS Encryption
 - AES 256 crypto engine between flash storage and memory
 - Two important keys stored in hardware: UID (device ID, used for binding data to one device) and GID (device group ID, used for non-security tasks like device recovery)
-- No access to UID or GID through debugging interfaces such as JTAG, UID or GID can’t be read by software or firmware
+- No access to UID or GID through debugging interfaces such as JTAG
+- UID or GID can’t be read by software or firmware
 - Secure Enclave (SEP): Security co-processor / dedicated ARM v7a processor
 - Four different classes of protection for files (some files only available after unlock, some before)
 - Hierarchy of keys (file is encrypted with a file-specific key, which is encrypted with one (or more) of the four class keys)